-A shell scheme is a prefabricated partition system used by event organisers to segment and separate floor space.
-Space only is exactly what it says on the tin, a section of space marked out with tape or chalked lines.
+A shell space at an exhibition is a prefabricated partition system used by event organisers to segment and separate floor space.
+Space only stands are exactly that, a section of space marked out with tape or chalked lines.
 Depending on your business and exhibition aims, you are likely to find one option more desirable than the other.

-If you’re a first-time exhibitor then you’re likely to use a shell scheme because it has many benefits for newbies.
+If you’re a first-time exhibitor then you’re likely to use a shell space at an exhibition because it has many benefits for newbies.
 A shell scheme is the equivalent of an all-inclusive holiday package.